h-nare/ProjectS1_LinearRegressionLibrary/README.md

 Another planned feature is support for polynomial regression, which would allow the model to capture non-linear relationships by expanding input features.
 Mini-batch gradient descent could also be added to improve training efficiency on larger datasets.

-Additional evaluation metrics beyond mean squared error, as well as automated unit tests, could further improve the robustness and usability of the library.
+Additional evaluation metrics beyond Mean Squared Error, as well as automated unit tests, could further improve the robustness and usability of the library.